 The Industrial Design students from the University of Johannesburg collaborated with Vermont Sales and HOMEMAKERS to bring the most cutting edge ideas to life.
 The overall winner was Katlego Madumo who designed The V56 Smart Hedge Trimmer.
 The hedge trimmer was inspired by his passion for nature and green living.

-The first runner up was Loubser Meyer who designed The TRITON MT101 which is a smart combination saw that monitors the wear on internal components and informs the user of any bad machine practices.
-The saw also prevents circular saw kickback to ensure the safety of the user.
+The first runner-up was Loubser Meyer who designed The TRITON MT101 which is a smart combination saw that monitors the wear on internal components and informs the user of any bad machine practices.
+The saw also prevents circular saw kickbacks to ensure the safety of the user.

 Natalie Selibas was also a runner up.
-She designed a smart dustbin created to encourage recycling and bring an aesthetic appeal to the home.
-Most importantly the bin was designed to make life smart and simple by automatically creating a shopping list based on the goods you throw away.
+She designed a smart dustbin created to encourage recycling and bring esthetic appeal to the home.
+Most importantly, the bin was designed to make life smart and simple by automatically creating a shopping list based on the goods you throw away.
 Now if that’s not genius, we do not know what is!
 The winners won a cash prize and a special prize from Vermont Sales.

 The favourite place for gamers and the best Augmented and Virtual Reality games were found in The Play(AR) Zone.
 What started as an area dedicated to the magic of Augmented Reality (AR) turned into the ultimate play zone with the iconic PlayStation brand on board.

 Visitors could also decorate and bring their own interactive AR animal to life in real-time which they could take through a fun virtual gaming course right inside The Dome.

 The creators and the creatives were in full force at this year’s Expo.
 Seeing their dedication to their brand image along with their truly artistic approaches was a delight to see.
 These exhibitors are on-trend and know exactly what home decorators are looking for when it comes to the aesthetics of their homes.